daler/metaseq/doc/source/example_session.rst

 .. code:: python

+    # Enable in-line plots for this example
     %matplotlib inline
 Example data
 ------------

-This example uses data that can be downloaded and prepared by running the `download_metaseq_example_data.py` script included with metaseq.
+This example uses data that can be downloaded and prepared by running the `download_metaseq_example_data.py` script included with `metaseq`.
 This will download human cell line data from the ENCODE project, Ensembl, and GEO, and will prepare small test data files that only use data from chromosome 17.

 This section shows how to get the TSS +/- 1kb surrounding all transcripts on chr17 from the example GTF file.
 It also shows how to